peulsilva/few-shot-learning-nlp/docs/bio.md

 This notebook showcases the implementation of Few-Shot Learning for NER on image documents using transformers and PyTorch.

 ---
-title: BioTrainer Class Documentation
+title: Classbite Class Documentation
 ---

-## BioTrainer
+## ClassbiteTrainer

 ### Methods

 1. `__init__(model, optimizer, n_classes, device="cuda")`

-    Initialize BioTrainer with the provided token classification model, optimizer, and other parameters.
+    Initialize Classbite with the provided token classification model, optimizer, and other parameters.

     - `model (AutoModelForTokenClassification)`: The token classification model to be trained.
     - `optimizer (torch.optim)`: The optimizer used for training.